worepix/doc-chester/source/interfaces/wireless_network_overview.rst

 *************************************
 HARDWARIO radio, LoRa, Sigfox, NB-IoT
 *************************************
-This article compares the wireless technologies you can use with HARDWARIO IoT Kit.
+This article compares the wireless technologies you can use with HARDWARIO TOWER - Industrial IoT Kit.
 The Kit supports not just generic 868 MHz communication, bud can communicate also by other Low Power Wide Area Networks (LPWAN):

 - HARDWARIO 868/915 MHz FSK radio